thought-machine/please/src/parse/asp/README.md

  * The `raise` and `assert` statements are supported, but since it is not possible to catch exceptions they only serve to signal catastrophic errors.
  * List and dict comprehensions are supported, but not Python's more general generator expressions.
-Only a single 'for' clause is permitted.
+Up to two 'for' clauses are permitted.
  * Most builtin functions are not available.
  * Dictionaries are supported, but can only be keyed by strings.
  * The only builtin types are `bool`, `int`, `str`, `list`, `dict` and functions.